Fight video: Officer puts knee on Black teen’s neck, only talks to Latino teen - NewsBreak

 “I couldn’t believe that a mall fight turned into something like this,” she said.
 “I couldn’t believe that both of the police officers were on that young man — that Black young man — and nothing was done with the other young man.”

-She added, “And it almost seemed to me that the white female officer was even saying to Joey, ‘Are you alright?'”More officers dying by ambush, new research shows
+She added, “And it almost seemed to me that the white female officer was even saying to Joey, ‘Are you alright?'”Jury selection in George Floyd trial

 New Jersey Gov. Phil Murphy tweeted Wednesday night that an investigation is underway.